R-Ramana/ip/docs/README.md

 `D` - deadline

 Status:
-✓ - Task is marked as done
+Y - Task is marked as done
-✘ - Task is incomplete
+N - Task is incomplete

 Task ID and description of task (includes the time for `deadline` and `event`)